 Understanding of union-find.

 This course was selected to participate in DePaul's Supplemental Instruction (SI) program.
-SI is a series of online weekly review sessions designed to help students succeed in their academic pursuits.
-SI is for ALL students who want to enhance their understanding of course material and improve their grades.
-On average, over 90% of students who attended 6 or more SI sessions passed the course; therefore, we encourage you to participate in as many SI Sessions as possible and to begin attending early on in the quarter.
+SI is a series of peer-led review sessions based on an internationally-recognized evidence-based active learning model for students taking historically difficult courses.
+SI is free and for ALL students who want to strengthen their understanding of course material and improve their grades.

-At each session you will be guided through the material by your SI Leader, a current DePaul student who has previously taken the course and done well.
-The online sessions offer a chance to meet with classmates to compare notes, discuss important concepts, develop strategies for studying, and test yourselves before quizzes and exams.
-(2) 1-hour live Zoom SI Sessions will take place virtually each week.
-These sessions will also be recorded and accessible in SI Slack for students who have a schedule conflict.
-Please be sure to use the SI Leaders' instructions to join SI Slack.
+At each session you will be guided through collaborative learning strategies by your SI Leader, a DePaul student who has previously taken the course and done well.
+SI sessions offer a chance to work together with classmates to compare notes, practice important concepts, develop effective study methods, and test yourselves before quizzes and exams.

 Java and Eclipse: Arrays, Iteration and Recursion (1.1)

 Intro to Analysis.
 Expandable Arrays

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.

 Evaluations are a way for students to provide valuable feedback regarding their instructor and the course.
 Detailed feedback will enable the instructor to continuously tailor teaching methods and course